AbhiramReddyD/100-Days-of-Code/[4]BookLog.md

 ### Books 📔
 1. War of the worlds
-2. The subtle art of not giving a Fuck
+2. The subtle art of not giving a F*ck

 ### Audiobooks 💿
 1. Ego is the enemy